 USDA Loan Limits:

 USDA Rural Housing limits are simply based upon debt to income and household income limits.
 USDA household income limits can depend on many variables, but the borrower’s gross monthly income cannot exceed 115% of the median income for the area.
 Read more USDA income limits here

-FHA maximum loan amounts are set county-by-county are tied to the conforming conventional loan limits set by Fannie Mae and Freddie Mac and is set at 65% of the conforming limit, or $275,665.
-In high-cost areas, where the median home values are higher than the national average, the limit is at 150% of the conforming loan limit, or as high as $636,150.
-Please see the Utah FHA loan limit chart below.
+FHA maximum loan amounts are set county-by-county are tied to the conforming conventional loan limits set by Fannie Mae and Freddie Mac and is set at 65% of the conforming limit, or $472,680 in most locations.
+In high-cost areas, where the median home values are higher than the national average, the limit is at 150% of the conforming loan limit, or as high as $1,149,825.
+Please see the complete Utah FHA loan limit chart at the bottom.

 Let’s say there is a home listed at $390,000 and the borrowers want to use the FHA loan program due to the small down payment requirement of 3.5%.
 In this example, the down payment is $13,650 leaving a loan amount of $381,135 before adding in the FHA mortgage insurance premium.
-The property is located in a county with a maximum FHA loan limit is $362,750 which is just above the initial loan amount.
-Yet FHA loans also require mortgage insurance and the upfront premium is 1.75% of the initial loan amount, or $6,673 making the final loan amount $387,800, higher than what FHA allows in this county.
-The borrowers must then decide to put more money down or find a less expensive home that will keep the FHA loan at or under the maximum.
+FHA loans also require mortgage insurance and the upfront premium is 1.75% of the initial loan amount, or $6,673 making the final loan amount $387,800, within the limit for this county.

 FHA loan limits are adjusted annually based on the median home values in the county where the property is located.
 As property values rise, so too can the FHA loan limit increase.
 These values are reviewed in the fall of each year and compare the average home price from the previous year to the current one.
 If there is an increase, the new loan limits will take effect on January 1 of the following year.